rlindner81/pushpull/README.md

 * `**/*.yaml` all files with `.yaml` extension in the current directory and subdirectories,
 * `config/**/*.js` all files with `.js` extension in all subdirectory of the `./config` directory.

-All further arguments have to be directives `--push`, `--pull`, or `--switch` and a (quoted) string.
+The argument `--silent` disables all logging.
+Further arguments have to be directives `--push`, `--pull`, or `--switch` and a (quoted) string.
 As the name suggests, `push` means pushing the string to the end of the line, `pull` is the opposite and `switch` does both in one pass.
 The directives are executed on all matching files in the order they are given.

 ### Notes
 * `<filter>` only expands